Playback Notes | Echoes from tomorrow

 Several scenes were rescored to bring emotional consistency.
 Where the original leaned on quick humor or tempo jumps, the new pacing relies on rhythm.
 Some other movie soundtracks felt like they were meant for this movie.

 ADR became a key tool again, but used sparingly.
 The Pa Kent speech, Lois’s segments, and Lex’s exposition were all partially rewritten and synced manually.
 Every line was cut with intention to amplify subtext.
-Lipsync tools like Sync.so made it possible to refine timing without rebuilding full shots.
+Lipsync tools like sync.so made it possible to refine timing without rebuilding full shots.

 Some shots required compositional repair: new B-rolls for city transitions, restructured lighting during the Kaiju sequence, and re-ordered narrative beats between scenes to fix tonal whiplash.
 A few seconds of AI-generated footage were used only to fill unavoidable visual gaps, mostly transitions and brief recontextualized shots.